 In the digital era, knowledge about managing, reviewing and analyzing electronic discovery or voluminous discovery is a critical skill for criminal defense attorneys.
-In fact, the first principle of the national joint electronic discovery protocol developed by representatives of the Department of Justice, Federal Public Defenders, CJA panel attorneys and the Office of Defender Services reflects this trend in the law: “[l]awyers have a responsibility to have an adequate understanding of electronic discovery.”
-(See, ESI Protocol)
+In fact, the first principle of the national joint electronic discovery protocol developed by representatives of the Department of Justice, Federal Public Defenders, CJA panel attorneys and the Defender Services Office reflects this trend in the law: “[l]awyers have a responsibility to have an adequate understanding of electronic discovery.”
+(See, ESI Protocol

 To best participate in this program, all participants are required to provide their own laptop computer.
 Interested participants are required to complete a short skill set survey before their registration request is completed.
 NOTE: The litigation support software programs used in this workshop are designed to work on Windows operating systems (as opposed to Mac).
 If accepted, you must bring a laptop running Windows, or a Mac laptop running a virtualized copy of Windows.